theforeman/forklift/README.md

 ## Direct Deployment

 This repository can also be used to setup and deploy directly on to a VM you have already spun up.
+From the VM itself:

 1. Clone this repository - `git clone https://github.com/Katello/katello-deploy.git`
 2. Enter the repository - `cd katello-deploy`